indrukwekkend/indrukwekkend/README.md

 This is the repository of the Indrukwekkend theme.

+### Quick start

+1. Unpack the zip in the AMPPS theme directory
+2. Open a Terminal and go to the theme directory
-run `npm install`
+3. Run `npm install` to install the required NPM packages
-then `bower install`
+4. Run `bower install` to install the Bower packages
-Only after those run `gulp && gulp watch` to get going.
+5. Run `gulp && gulp watch` to setup the project

-After initialisation, import `ACF_Fields.json` to the WordPress installation.
-This is required to be up to date with the custom fields used in this theme.
+6. Go to `indrukwekkend.dev/wp-admin`
+7. Install the required plugins
+8. Run a Pull in WP Migrate DB from `indrukwekkend.nl`

+At this point you can continue developing.

 ### Requirements:

 #### System
- * AMPPS with a wordpress installation on indrukwekkend.dev
+ * AMPPS running WordPress 4.8 or higher on `indrukwekkend.dev`
  * PHP 7 or higher
  * phpMyAdmin 5.6 or higher